mgao6767/mingze-gao/posts/download-sec-filings-from-edgar/index.md

   - Textual Analysis on SEC filings: https://mingze-gao.com/posts/textual-analysis-on-sec-filings/
 ---

-# Download SEC Filings from EDGAR

 This post documents how to download SEC filings from EDGAR using [`edgar-analyzer`](https://github.com/mgao6767/edgar-analyzer), a Python program I wrote.
 It features:

-- [x] 3 commands only to download any type of filings for any period of time
+- 3 commands only to download any type of filings for any period of time
-- [x] auto throttling of download speed to adhere to the SEC policy of fair use
+- auto throttling of download speed to adhere to the SEC policy of fair use

 <!-- more -->